espressomd/espresso/doc/sphinx/electrostatics.rst

     mmm1d = MMM1D(prefactor=C, maxPWerror=err)

 where the prefactor :math:`C` is defined in Eqn. :eq:`coulomb_prefactor`.
-MMM1D coulomb method for systems with periodicity 0 0 1.
+MMM1D Coulomb method for systems with periodicity 0 0 1.
 Needs the
 nsquared cell system (see section :ref:`Cellsystems`).
 The first form sets parameters manually.
 The switch radius determines at which xy-distance the force calculation switches from the near to the far formula.
 The Bessel cutoff